milostomic/implementation-guides/netverify/netverify-web.md

 **Authentication:** The supportedIdTypes API call is protected.
 To access it, use HTTP Basic Authentication with your API token as the "userid" and your API secret as the "password".

-**Header:** The following parameters are mandatory in the "header" section of your request.
+**Header:** The following parameters are mandatory in the "header" section of your request.<br>
-- `Accept: application/json`
+- `Accept: application/json`<br>
-- `User-Agent: YOURCOMPANYNAME YOURAPPLICATIONNAME/VERSION`<br>
+- `User-Agent: YOURCOMPANYNAME YOURAPPLICATIONNAME/VERSION`<br><br>
-(e.g. MyCompany MyApp/1.0.0, change this to reflect your company)
+The value for **User-Agent** must contain a reference to your business or entity for Jumio to be able to identify your requests. (e.g. YourCompanyName YourAppName/1.0.0).
+Without a proper User-Agent header, Jumio will take longer to diagnose API issues.

 **TLS handshake:** The TLS protocol is required (see [Supported cipher suites](#supported-cipher-suites) chapter) and we strongly recommend using the latest version.